youliangtan/agentlace/README.md

 ## Architecture

+There are three types of server-client main types of classes for user to use, according to their application.
+Functional programming is mainly used as the API design.
+User can define their own callback function to process the data.

 1. **Edge device as server: `edgeml.EdgeServer` and `edgeml.EdgeClient`**
    - `EdgeServer` provides observation to client
    - `EdgeClient` can provide further action to server (Optional)